Ameysr/Hivehub11/README.md

 # Hivehub
-hivehub is social media platform that used to connect other bees, share knowledge, rise voice against any injustice and many more.
+Hivehub is social media platform that used to connect other bees, share knowledge, rise voice against any injustice and many more.